 Tracking Battery Life with Memfault

-Memfault believes that the expected and the actual battery life of devices are two of the most important reliability metrics for devices that are not connected directly to power sources.
+Memfault believes that the battery performance is one of the most important reliability metrics for devices that are not connected directly to power sources.
 Unfortunately, understanding and predicting battery life trends and regressions with thousands to millions of devices in the field is hard.

 In this guide, we will walk through the benefits of tracking battery life with Memfault, how to understand and predict battery life for a single device as well as across an entire fleet of devices, and finally talk through common pitfalls when monitoring battery life.